ZijieJin/scFusion/README.md

     -m, --Mappability: The mappability file, default is 'hg19mappability75.txt' in the data folder, left blank for keeping all reads

-    -o, --OutDir: The output folder of the results and temperal files, default is the same as FileDir
+    -o, --OutDir: The output folder of the results and temporal files, default is the same as FileDir

     -t, --Thread: Number of threads can be used, at least 4, default is 8.
 It tells the total available threads that scFusion can apply.

     -l, --LimitThread: Number of maximum threads allowed for each STAR mapping task, default is 20

     -w, --Weight: The weight file of the deep-learning network, default is 'weight-V9-2.hdf5' in the data folder.
-If retraining is allowed, this file is the initial weight file of the network to be retrained; if retraining step is skipped, this weight file is used in the predicting step.
+If retraining is allowed, this file is the initial weight file of the network to be retrained; if the retraining step is skipped, this weight file is used in the predicting step.

     -E, --Epoch: The number of epochs in the retraining step between 3 and 999, default is 100

     -p, --Prefix: The prefix of result file, default is blank.
-This should be specified if users want to compare results of different settings.
+This should be specified if users want to compare the results of different settings.

     -v, --PvalueCutoff: Pvalue(FDR) cutoff of the statistical model, default is 0.05